Skip to content ↓

 Competitive sport:

-Children also participate in inter school competition, playing in leagues and tournaments against teams from Richmond and Kingston boroughs.
-The King’s school engages in the borough leagues for netball, tag rugby and football, and participates in the annual athletics and gymnastics competitions, as well as the Borough Swimming Gala.
+Children also participate in inter-school competition, playing in leagues and tournaments against teams from Richmond and Kingston boroughs.
+The King’s school engages in the borough leagues for netball, tag rugby and football, participates in the annual athletics (Borough Sports and Borough Cross Country) and gymnastics competitions, as well as the Borough Swimming Gala.

 Non-competitive sport: